Marlene Garcia-Esperat: Biography

-The Cebu court convicted and meted out life imprisonment to Randy Garcia, Gerry Cabayag and Estanislao Bismanos who admitted they were hired for P120,000 to kill Esperat.
+The Cebu court convicted and meted out life imprisonment to Randy Garcia, Gerry Cabayag, and Estanislao Bismanos who admitted they were hired for P120,000 to kill Esperat.

-Since then, the Department of Justice (DOJ) ordered the reopening of the investigation against alleged masterminds Montaner and Sabay, respectively, of the Department of Agriculture (DA) who were earlier excluded from the killing of Esperat by the Regional Trial Court in Tacurong City.
+On February 4, 2008, the Department of Justice (DOJ) ordered the reopening of the investigation against alleged masterminds Osmeña Montaner and Estrella Sabay of the Department of Agriculture (DA) who were earlier excluded from the charges of killing Esperat by the Regional Trial Court in Tacurong City.